redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

-- demonstrate understanding of structure in HTML
+- Demonstrate understanding of structure in HTML

-- demonstrate understanding the usage of tags and elements
+- Demonstrate understanding the usage of tags and elements

-- able to write proper nested HTML code
+- Be able to write proper nested HTML code